maihoonprince/LeetCode-75/README.md

 # LeetCode-75
-This rero contains LeetCode 75 Questions with their answer.
+This repo contains LeetCode 75 Questions with their answer.